What is a Bearer Bond?

 - The interest payments are periodical.
 The coupons submitted to the agent or the banker are acknowledged immediately, and payment is made.

 - The principal amount of the bond is received promptly as of the date of maturity.

 - They are easily transferable.

 Some of the disadvantages are as follows:

-- When there is a loss due to theft, destruction, etc. of the bond, it is almost impossible to recover it because the actual owners do not get their name registered on it. there is no recourse available in such cases.
+- When there is a loss due to theft, destruction, etc. of the bond, it is almost impossible to recover it because the actual owners do not get their name registered on it.
+There is no recourse available in such cases.

-- Such bonds have been used for illegal causes such as money laundering, anonymous and unaccounted business transactions, tax evasion, etc. Because of these reasons, the Tax Equity and Fiscal Responsibility Act, 1982 has brought an end to the issue of these instruments in the United States of America.
-In the same lines, many other economies have discouraged these bonds because of the illegal activities being carried on with the help of such instruments.
+- Such bonds have been used for illegal causes such as money laundering, anonymous and unaccounted business transactions, tax evasion, etc. Because of these reasons, the Tax Equity and Fiscal Responsibility Act, 1982, has brought an end to the issue of these instruments in the United States of America.
+Along the same lines, many other economies have discouraged these bonds because of the illegal activities being carried on with the help of such instruments.

 Limitations / Risks Associated with Bearer Bond